ProcedureKit/ProcedureKit/README.md

 - watchOS 3.0+
 - tvOS 9.2+

-The current released version of ProcedureKit (4.5.0) supports Swift 4.0+, and the use of Xcode 9 is strongly recommended.
+The current released version of ProcedureKit (5.1.0) supports Swift 4.2+ and Xcode 10.1.
+The `development` branch is Swift 5 and Xcode 10.2 compatible.

-(If you need Swift 2.3 support, see [version 3.4.1](https://github.com/ProcedureKit/ProcedureKit/releases/tag/3.4.1) or the [`swift/2.3` branch](https://github.com/ProcedureKit/ProcedureKit/tree/swift/2.3).)

 ## Framework structure